An Introduction to Political Philosophy

 BY JONATHAN WOLFFView on Amazon

 What does a just society look like?
 What gives states legitimacy, and what level of authority should sovereign powers wield?
 What’s the best way to organize people?
+Is an ideal state possible?
+(Here’s Isaiah Berlin’s argument on why pursuing utopia is in fact dangerous).
 What purpose should society serve, if any?
 Where does tyranny or evil come from, and how can its emergence be stopped?
 Are we born with inherent human rights?
 If so, what are they?
 If not, what rights should be enshrined in law and why?

 These are just a few of the questions tackled in political philosophy, a branch of philosophy related to ethics and morality but centered more specifically around questions concerning justice, property, authority, liberty, and rights at structural and systemic levels.